How to convert BigInteger to BigDecimal or BigDecimal to BigInteger in Java with example

 BigDecimal(BigInteger unscaledvalue)

-First Constructor, accepts BigInteger argument with zero scaled value.
+First Constructor, accepts BigInteger argument with default scaled value.
 The second Constructor accepts BigInteger and scaled values.
+The third constructor accepts a String and returns a value.

 import java.math.BigDecimal;